Scopa Card Game Rules

 Your card can capture other cards if:

-• Your card has the same value as any of the cards in the center.
+• Your card has the same value as any cards in the center.
 If the value of your card matches multiple cards, pick just one.

-• Your card has the same value as a sum of the values of two or more cards in the center.
-In this case, you capture the whole set. (again, if you have multiple matches, pick just one)
+• Your card has the same value as the sum of two or more cards in the center.
+In this case, you capture the whole set.

 Other applying rules: